-Google Ads Competitor Analysis - How to Increase Your Google Ads IQ
+Google Ads Competitor Analysis - Increasing Your Google Ads IQ

 February 20, 2018 |

-Saying that you should monitor your Google Ads competition is all but an obvious cliche.
+Saying that Google Ads competitor analysis is important is all but an obvious cliche.
 The devil is really in the details.
 That is, how do you go about doing so?
 That means questions like, what is the best way to monitor your Google Ads competition, or is there even

 a best way